 Portland Trail Blazers (37-42) at Los Angeles Lakers (55-20)

-The Portland Trailblazers and the Los Angeles Lakers duke it out in Game 5 at the ESPN Wide World of Sports Complex on Wednesday night.
+The Portland Trailblazers look to stave off elimination against the Los Angeles Lakers in Game 5 at the AdventHealth Arena on Saturday night.

 The Portland Trailblazers have been pushed to the brink of elimination after falling to the Lakers in a 135-115 loss in Game 4.
 Jusuf Nurkic led the team in scoring with 20 points, 13 rebounds and four assists, CJ McCollum added 18 points, Carmelo Anthony added 16 points while Gary Trent Jr. chipped in with 13 points off the bench.
 As a team, the Trailblazers shot 44 percent from the field and 12 of 28 from the 3-point line, but this game was over in a heartbeat as the Lakers opened the game with a 15-0 run, before they made another run in the second quarter to take a 29-point lead going into halftime.
 To make matters worse, Damian Lillard scored just 11 points and four assists before leaving the game with a knee sprain which leaves him out for Wednesday.